Skip to content

 teamMemory.enabledWhether to enable team memory mode (default: false).
 When enabled, project memories are stored in the project directory for team sharingtrue

-teamMemory.userIdTeam user ID, used to isolate different users' memories.
-Auto-detected by default (git user.name > system username)"yangsubo"
+teamMemory.userIdTeam user ID for isolating different users' memories.
+Defaults to auto-detection (git user.name > system username)"yangsubo"

 json